iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 As the number travels from the front of the stadium to the back, it undergoes a series of transformations.
 Each person's "little work" on their calculator is akin to the operations performed by neurons in a layer of the neural network—applying weights (learned parameters), adding biases, and passing through activation functions.
 These transformations are based on the knowledge embedded in the model's parameters, trained to recognize patterns, relationships, and the structure of language.

-By the time the number reaches the last person in the stadium, it has been transformed multiple times, each step incorporating more context and adjusting the calculation based on the instructions (the model's architecture and trained parameters).
+By the time the number reaches the last person in the stadium, it has been transformed multiple times, each step incorporating more context and adjusting the calculation based on model's architecture and trained parameters.
 This final result can be seen as the model's output—a complex representation of the input data that encodes the probabilities of the next possible word.

 But here's the strange part: despite all this incredible depth of stored knowledge, we're going to take the recommended answers provided by these thousands of people, and select one using a completely random process.
 It's kind of like a huge pyramid where people work together to assemble a set of possible answers to a problem, then hand it at the top to a person flipping a coin.